Paul W. Brier: Military service

 In 2011, he served at sea aboard the USS Mount Whitney (LCC-20) as the deputy commander of the Joint Force Maritime Component Command (Operation Odyssey Dawn), a naval task force which included the USS Kearsarge Expeditionary Strike Group and the 26th Marine Expeditionary Unit, and conducted contingency operations in Libya and the Mediterranean Sea.

 Brier was promoted to major general in 2013 while serving as the vice commander, U.S. Marine Corps Forces Command, Norfolk, Virginia.

 As a Major General, Brier served at the Pentagon as the Assistant Deputy Commandant for Plans, Policies, and Operations, before taking command of the 20,000 Marines and sailors of the 4th Marine Division.
 On July 16, 2015, Battery M, 3rd Battalion, 14 Marines, 4th Marine Division was attacked by a domestic terrorist in Chattanooga.

 In 2016, he returned from his final tour in Afghanistan where he had served as the Deputy Commander for Civil Outreach and Director of the Advise and Assist Directorate for the 41-nation NATO-led Resolute Support Mission (Operation Freedom’s Sentinel).

-Post Military Service
+Post military service

-He serves as the Assistant Circuit Executive for Space and Facilities for the U.S. Courts of the Fourth Circuit and volunteers as a coach/mentor for the U.S. Naval Academy's Command and Seamanship (Offshore Sail Training) Squadron and as a U.S. Coast Guard Auxiliarist.
+He serves as the Assistant Circuit Executive for Space and Facilities for the U.S. Courts of the Fourth Circuit and volunteers as a Navy 44 Offshore Skipper/coach/mentor for the U.S. Naval Academy's Command and Seamanship (Offshore Sail Training) Squadron and as a U.S. Coast Guard Auxiliarist.